◼︎MY PERSONAL JOURNEY

 Keep an Eye on the Working Class.
 Meanwhile, under the radar of the mainstream media, working people are thinking, talking and sometimes organizing.
 Exciting labor fights are going on beyond the coverage of CNN or MSNBC.
 Workers are resisting layoffs and dangerous working conditions.
 They’re fighting for jobs, contracts and better pay.
 It’s hit & miss; not all these efforts are successful, but they show workers coming together and organizing collectively.
 They learn from setbacks and as well as celebrate victories.
 This is the answer to the hopeless morass of mainstream Democratic and Republican politics.
 I will strive to make this my focus when addressing politics in this blog.

 Mindfulness & Meditation.
-Stress, depression and anxiety have become epidemic in this year of lockdown, isolation, unemployment and illness.
+Stress, depression and anxiety have become epidemic during these 12 months-plus of lockdown, isolation, unemployment and illness.
 I will present information about mindfulness and meditation.
 Even as we fight to make a better world, we don’t need to be miserable day to day.
 Life is something to cherish and celebrate even when the chips are down.

 LGBT Rights.
 In addition there will be on more on this, that & the other — and I’ll definitely continue to focus frequently on the history, issues and political struggles of the LGBT community.

 Civil Discourse.
 These are the broad themes and subjects I’ll be focused on — and who knows what else?
 I invite you to check in from time to time, and please comment.
 Let’s have a discussion.
 Agreement is not required.
 I only ask that we be civil and respectful of each other.

 Title image: Compilation red flag, rainbow flag & meditating person (CosmoVector/shutterstock.com).

 Karl Marx image is Public Domain by John Jabez Edwin Mayal from the International Institute of Social History in Amsterdam, Netherlands.